naveenggmu/naveenggmu/README.md

     TARS is a bot that automates almost every mundane task that happens at Solarillion Foundation.
 I added features that automated the process of updating the official website via Slack

 🚀 **Blitz AI Challenge** [🔗](https://github.com/naveenggmu/AIcrowd-Blitz-2)
     Blitz is a 15 day AI Challenge conducted by AIcrowd.
+We had to solve 5 varied ML Problems.
     🏆 Ranked 3rd in the leaderboard

 🚀 **EPFL ML Road Segmentation Challenge** [🔗](https://github.com/naveenggmu/EPFL-ML-Road-Segmentation-2019)